E. Herbert Norman

 Egerton Herbert Norman (September 1, 1909 – April 4, 1957) was a Canadian diplomat and historian.
-Born in Japan to missionary parents, he became an historian of modern Japan before joining the Canadian foreign service.
+Born in Japan to missionary parents, he became a historian of modern Japan before joining the Canadian foreign service.
 His most influential book was Japan's Emergence as a Modern State (1940) where he argued that persisting feudal class relations were responsible for government oppression at home and the imperialistic expansion that led to World War II in Asia.
 During the Red Scare of the 1950s Norman was accused of being a communist or even a spy, though investigations found no corroboration and he was defended by Canadian authorities.
 He committed suicide in 1957.

 Early life and education

 Born and raised in Karuizawa, Japan where his father, Daniel Norman, was a Canadian Methodist missionary in Nagano province.
 He studied at Victoria College at the University of Toronto.
 From 1933 to 1936, he studied at Trinity College, Cambridge.
 These were the years when socialist students often moved to the left to join the Communist Party, and Norman came under the tutelage of John Cornford, who soon went to Spain and was killed in the Spanish Civil War.
 However, while his politics were left-leaning, there is a controversy as to whether he became a Communist and, more importantly, whether he was a Soviet spy afterward, as were other Trinity students, such as Guy Burgess.
 Mark Perkins has concluded that Norman "became heavily involved in the socialist community and left wing student politics.
 There are numerous reports suggesting that he would spend his free time recruiting new students into the student socialist body.

 In 1936, Norman entered the graduate program in Japanese history at Harvard University, where he studied under Serge Elisséeff, a Russian émigrée Japanologist.
 Norman joined the Canadian foreign service in 1939 and received his doctorate from Harvard in 1940.

 His elder brother, Howard, who also became a missionary, worked in Canada during World War II to support Japanese who were placed in internment camps.